 Okay, that just leaves three feats, all of which we’ll tackle tomorrow.

 (Do you enjoy the content on this blog?
 Why not become a patron, and support the creation of more free material!
 Or you could even become a sponsor, and get me to link to YOUR content!)

-Posted on January 30, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, Starfinder.
+Posted on January 30, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.